The Sleeptalkers (Israel)

 Gallery talk with professor Henry Abramovitch

-Photographer: Eyal Katz
+Photography: Eyal Katz

 Professor Henry Abramovitch is a Jungian analyst, clinical psychologist, anthropologist and medical educator.
 He is the founding President of Israel Institute of Jungian Psychotlogy, and a Professor at the Tel Aviv University.